shipwright-io/build/docs/buildstrategies.md

 ## Kaniko

 The `kaniko` ClusterBuildStrategy is composed by Kaniko's `executor` [kaniko], with the objective of building a container-image, out of a `Dockerfile` and context directory.
+The `kaniko-trivy` ClusterBuildStrategy adds [trivy](https://github.com/aquasecurity/trivy) scanning and refuses to push images with critical vulnerabilities.

 ### Installing Kaniko Strategy